 I can work effectively with others to complete a task.
 I can communicate effectively.
 I can follow multi-step instructions.
 I can solve a range of problems when working with others.
+I can follow a set of directions correctly.
 I can give clear and precise directions for someone else to follow.
 I can know what orienteering is.

-I can know and understand a range of map
+I can know and understand a range of map symbol